seqeralabs/wave-cli/README.md

-# Wavelit
+# Wave CLI

 Command line tool for Wave container provisioning service

 ### Summary

-Wavelit allows augmenting existing containers and building containers on-the-fly so that it can be used in your Docker (replace-with-your-own-fav-container-engine) workflow.
+Wave allows augmenting existing containers and building containers on-the-fly so that it can be used in your Docker (replace-with-your-own-fav-container-engine) workflow.

 ### Features